COURSES >>>

 Course Aims

-The aims and objectives of this course are as follows:
+The aims and objectives of this course is to:

-• To introduce the student to the law of business organisations.
+• Introduce students to the law governing business organisations.

-• To understand the historical development of, and differences between, the various forms of business organisations.
+• Examine the historical development and key distinctions among various forms of business organisations.

-• To appreciate and examine the concepts of separate legal entity and limited liability.
+• Explore and critically assess the concepts of separate legal personality and limited liability.

-• To understand the constitutional framework of corporate bodies, the relationships between internal organs, and the relationships between the company and external agencies.
+• Analyse the constitutional framework of corporate bodies, including the relationships between internal organs and external agencies.

-• To appreciate how legal knowledge can assist in formulating risk management strategies in the business context.
+• Highlight the role of legal knowledge in formulating effective risk management strategies within business contexts.

 Assessment (Indicative only, please check the detailed course information)